jcMcr1/daily-assistant/daily-briefing.md

 - **Jira **: `your-instance.atlassian.net` — your Atlassian cloud.
 If you track Service Desk-style tickets as their own project, note the project key: `ProjectCode` used.
 - **Confluence & Service Desk*: `your-second-instance.atlassian.net`.
 If you track Service Desk-style tickets as their own project, note the project key: `ProjectCode` used.
   See Known Limitations for what this costs you in setup.
-- **Email noise sender topics**: (e.g. automated reports, vendor notifications, newsletters, DMARC, Amazon shopping notifications)
+- **Email noise sender topics**: (e.g. automated reports, vendor notifications, newsletters, Amazon shopping notifications)

 ## Output Rules